 Registered students will be issued an MCC Student Identification Card after the refund deadline each semester.
-The identification card may be required for identification at student sponsored events and at various offices at MCC.
+The identification card may be required for identification at student-sponsored events and at various offices at MCC.
 The first MCC Student ID card is free; replacement cards are available for a fee.
-ID photos are taken in the Student Services Office or MCC Centers and cards may be picked up by the student within 3-5 days.
+ID photos are taken in the Student Services Office or MCC Centers and students may pick up their cards within 3-5 days.

-Job/Career Guidance and
+Job/Career Guidance and Placement

-Placement